Davlegbish/CNN-for-meat-inspection/README.md

 Classification with Fully Connected Layers:

 5. Dense Layers: Use one or more dense layers to perform the final classification.
 Each neuron in these layers will have a connection to every neuron in the previous layer, allowing the model to combine features extracted by the convolutional layers.
-6. Output Layer: Use a softmax activation function in the final layer to produce probability scores for each class (fresh or rotten).
+6. Classification: Use a softmax activation function in the final layer to produce probability scores for each class (fresh or rotten).

    ![Screenshot (59)](https://github.com/Davlegbish/CNN-for-meat-inspection/assets/155652335/e650aa3b-737f-454a-9547-78f2e070cbaa)